submitanonymous6/gui-response/README.md

 # MobileGUIPerf: Measuring GUI Responsiveness from Mobile Screencasts
+> ⚠️ This project uses demo data from prior studies, which are unrelated to the author.

 This repository contains the implementation, dataset, and example output used in our study on **GUI responsiveness in mobile applications**.